n-dream/recordio/README.md

 whenever possible.
 This minimizes datastore operations and therefor costs.

 #### Store objects of arbitrary size
 RecordIO can store objects of any size.
-If insert an object that is bigger than 1MB it gets split into smaller chunks and distributed over multiple datastore entries, all automagically.
+If you insert an object that is bigger than 1MB it gets split into smaller chunks and distributed over multiple datastore entries, all automagically.

 ### Where are RecordIOs stored?